Joy-less/Embers/Source/Embers/Documentation.md

 	Returns the exception's message.
 ```
 ```
-Thread.new {}
+Thread.new(*args) {}
-	Returns a thread created from the given block.
-It can only be run once.
+	Runs the given block asynchronously and returns the thread.

 thread.join
-	Runs the thread in the current thread if it's not already started, and waits for it to finish.
+	Waits for the thread to finish.

-thread.start
-	Runs the thread in the background if it's not already started.

 thread.stop
 	Stops the thread.